Systematics — Laziness or Avoidance

 Metaphysics reaches beyond what is straightforwardly apparent.
 That requires speculations.
 The human psyche needs to find some broad orientation for living.
 There are essential questions that beg for answers.
 What is the meaning of life?
 How should I live?
 What happens when I die?
 What is the good?
 And so on.

-If metaphysical systems help people orient their lives, inform how they should think about things, and live, the question is “which one?”
+If metaphysical systems help people orient their lives, and inform how they should think about things, and live, the question is “Which one?”
 Lord knows there is no shortage of these systems.
 There are even new ones coming on the scene all the time.
 Not only are there religious systems but also non-religious systems.
 More-or-less systematic attempts date back at least three or four thousand years.
 If internet activity in forums and online media outlets like YouTube is an indication, there is considerable interest in metaphysical explorations.

 For most people, these explorations aren’t just for fun.
 They are existentially (what matters to us) important.
 So, choosing one to orient one’s life around is also important.
 How does that choosing process come about?
 For most people, the choice was initially already made by their upbringing or the culture they found themselves in.
 However, for some, there comes a point when their current metaphysical system (religious or non-religious) isn’t working for them anymore.
 So, they may start looking for something else.
 The search is on.
 With so much metaphysical thought out there that can be a daunting task.
 However, I think it can be facilitated by understanding what essentials would have to be present in a system such that it is a viable option.
 We all have intuitions about what is important to us.
 Those intuitions may not be that explicit but they can be.
 They can be thought of as essential criteria that must be met.